-Restoration requests must be sent to AFMLS within 30 days of the entry of the restitution order into CATS.
+Restoration requests must be sent to AFMLS within 30 days of the entry of the restitution order into the Consolidated Asset Tracking System (CATS).
 The USAO must enter restitution orders in CATS within 5 days of sentencing.

 3. Evidentiary basis